Ah Pook Is Here

-It centers around John Stanley Hart, a powerful, ruthless American media mogul and political manipulator.
-Hart is obsessed with defeating death and achieving immortality.
-To this end, he develops a machine that can control time and access the afterlife using ancient knowledge.

-Hart believes he can harness media and technology to create a kind of eternal life — not just for himself, but as a tool of political domination.
-As the narrative unfolds, we see time distortions, bizarre mutations, prophetic plagues, and revolutions.
-Hart's experiments backfire: his pursuit of immortality brings him into metaphysical conflict with Ah Pook (or Ah Puch), the Mayan god of death, decay, and pestilence.
-Hart is pursued and ultimately destroyed by Ah Pook.
-Burroughs uses this figure as a metaphor for death-as-retribution — a cosmic balancing force that cannot be evaded — and the futility of trying to outwit time.

-The ending is ambiguous, but the world Hart shaped through propaganda and time-control tech collapses into chaos, disease, and rebellion.
-In the end, the god of death triumphs, and Hart's quest for power becomes another warning tale in the long, cyclical history of hubris.

-Gallery show

-After 30 years, the original visual works were resurrected and restored by Mc Neill for a West Coast showing at Track 16 Gallery in Santa Monica, CA, April 4th to May 2nd, 2009, and a December 2008 showing in New York at Saloman Arts Gallery.
+After 30 years the original visual works were resurrected and restored by Mc Neill for a West Coast showing at Track 16 Gallery in Santa Monica, CA, April 4th to May 2nd, 2009 and a December 2008 showing in New York at Saloman Arts Gallery.

-In other media

 Burroughs reads from Ah Pook Is Here on his 1990 recording Dead City Radio; this recording, in turn, formed the soundtrack to the animated short Ah Pook Is Here directed by Philip Hunt and featured music by John Cale.